-A friend or family member who can lend a helping hand if necessary will also be a big bonus when you a training your dog to come at your command.
+A friend or family member who can lend a helping hand if necessary will also be a big bonus when you are training your dog to come at your command.

 How to Begin

 Practicing calling your dog over to you in a large field (where there is ample space for them to run away) may turn in to a recipe for disaster!

 Teach your dog that ‘towards owner’ means ‘good’.
 Do this by letting them loose in the yard, and holding a dog treat in one of your hands.

 If your dog starts to approach you at all, encourage them with a warm tone of voice (saying things like ‘well done!’ ‘good boy’ and so on) and waggle the treat in front of them a little more.

 If you train your dog to come in a way that is fun for them, then they will be more likely to learn End the training session with lots of petting and encouragement.

 Now it’s time to be a little stricter.
-Previously, your dog had perhaps been meandering over to you in their own time, perhaps stopping to go back and investigate something in a different corner of the garden half way through.
-But, what you really want is for your dog to make a bee line straight for you as soon as you command them to come.
+Previously, your dog had perhaps been meandering over to you in their own time, possibly stopping to go back and investigate something in a different corner of the garden halfway through.

-This builds on Step 2, and it helps them to learn that what you really want is for them to be at your side, lightening fast!
+This builds on Step 2, and it helps them to learn that what you want is for them to be at your side, lightning fast!